 After using SAIZEN

-Keep SAIZEN injection solution in a refrigerator where the temperature is between 2°C to 8°C (Refrigerate.
+Keep SAIZEN injection solution in the original package, in a refrigerator where the temperature is between 2°C to 8°C (Refrigerate.
 Do not freeze) and it is not exposed to light.

 Do NOT store it in the freezer.